Mental Health Medications | Drugs Used To Treat Mental Illnesses

 • bupropion (Wellbutrin), a norepinephrine-dopamine reuptake inhibitors (NDRI)

-In some people, SSRIs and SNRIS cause side effects like weight gain, sexual dysfunction, and emotional numbness.
-Bupropion may also have side effects, including anxiety, trouble sleeping, and loss of appetite.
+In some people, SSRIs and SNRIs cause side effects like weight gain, sexual dysfunction, and emotional numbness.
+Bupropion may cause side effects such as anxiety, trouble sleeping, and loss of appetite.

 In addition, according to the U.S. Food and Drug Administration (FDA), antidepressants may increase suicidal thoughts in children and adolescents.